Centre for American Legal Studies

 The Centre for American Legal Studies (CALS) was established in 2010 as a centre of excellence for the study of the law of the USA.

 Members of CALS have a variety of interests in US law principally relating to the administration of criminal justice, the nature and role of punishment in the US legal system, the socio-legal aspects of desegregation, the role of experts in the US court system and comparative aspects of environmental protection law in the US, and the implications for human rights in US exceptionalism.

-CALS, which also administers the American Legal Practice programme, is led by Director Dr Jon Yorke with support from Julian Killingley, Professor of American Public Law and founder of the American Legal Practice.
+CALS, which also administers the American Legal Practice programme, is led by Director Prof Jon Yorke with support from Julian Killingley, Professor of American Public Law and founder of the American Legal Practice.
 Other academic and research staff are: Dr Anne Richardson-Oakes, Sarah Cooper and Haydn Davies.

 They have written extensively in books and journals and are all carrying out a wide range of research activities.
 These include:

-Professor Julian Killingley, Dr Jon Yorke and Sarah Cooper have a long-standing interest in the administration of the death penalty in the USA and other jurisdictions.
+Professor Julian Killingley, Professor Jon Yorke and Sarah Cooper have a long-standing interest in the administration of the death penalty in the USA and other jurisdictions.

 Professor Killingley is the Director of the Academic Panel of Amicus, a charitable organisation set up to provide assistance to those practising in the field of capital defence in the USA, and has filed a number of Amicus Briefs to the US Supreme court in this capacity.

 Professor Yorke is a member of Academics for Abolition, a worldwide group dedicated to the abolition of the death penalty.
 He also advises the Presidency of the EU on death penalty related matters.

 Sarah Cooper is a fellow of the Justice Project at Arizona State University Sandra Day O’Connor School of Law.